Bukit Brown Cemetery: Architecture and design of graves

-Graves at Bukit Brown Cemetery were built with a variety of materials from Europe and East Asia using traditional building techniques from the 1920s and 1930s.
-Graves were usually built using materials such as bricks, commonly from Alexandra Brickworks and Jurong Brickworks, and plaster from Shanghai, China.
-Graves also represent the varying social statuses of decedents through their decorations.
+Graves at Bukit Brown Cemetery were built with a variety of materials from Europe and East Asia, and display traditional building techniques of the 1920s and 1930s.
+The structure of a grave commonly began with brick, that was typically sourced from Alexandra Brickworks or Jurong Brickworks, before being coated with plaster from Shanghai, China, although it was costly.
+Bricks from Malaysia's Kluang and Indonesia's Batam were also commonly used.
+The material culture of graves at Bukit Brown Cemetery show Singapore's position as a global hub at the time, along with the changing tastes of the Chinese community and their incorporation of European and Asian influences.

+Graves also represented the varying social statuses of decedents through their decorations.
 For example, decorative tiles from Europe and Japan were imported by more wealthy Chinese.
 Other tiles, known as Peranakan tiles, were named after early Chinese immigrants to Singapore, who contributed to Straits Chinese culture.
 Graves were traditionally built on the sides of hills due to feng shui practices by the Chinese.

-The decorative tiles were usually made of ceramic.
-Early tiles used originated from the United Kingdom and Belgium, with later cheaper tiles originating from Japan.
-They often had floral designs to them; similar tiles were popular for house decoration as well as graves.
-Encaustic tiles originating from England were often used as domestic flooring; they were typically used on the tomb's terrace.
+The decorative tiles were usually made of ceramic, and sported art nouveau or art deco-like floral designs.
+Early tiles used came from the United Kingdom and Belgium, with later cheaper tiles originating from Japan.
+Such tiles were originally popular for the use of house decoration.
+Encaustic tiles originating from England were often used as domestic flooring in households, leading to their use in the flooring of a tomb's terrace.

-Graves also featured inscribed stone panels, stone reliefs, and statues with materials from quarries in either Singapore or Malaysia.
+Wealthier families would feature inscribed stone panels, stone reliefs, and statues by their graves.
+The materials for these structures came from quarries in Singapore or Malaysia.
+Additionally, some graves utilised white stone, which was used for statues, and green stone, used for intricate reliefs, that originated from Fujian, China.
 Shops selling sculpted stones imported from China were commonly found along Kheam Hock Road.
-Marble headstones with lead lettering imported from Europe were also used.
+Marble headstones with lead lettering imported from Europe were used for those with more "Western tastes".
 Some graves have oval-shaped ceramic portraits of the deceased on the headstone.
 Techniques for making these portraits emerged from France; this style reached Singapore around the early 20th-century.
+Samples of these portraits show that, despite early pieces arriving from Europe, local businesses were eventually able to recreate them.